Best Gear For Great Lakes River Salmon

 For casting lures, rods in the 8’6″ and 9’6″ range are good and can also be used if you occasionally do float fishing or for bottom bouncing.

-Rods in the 10-foot to 11-foot range are my preferred choice for an all-around rod when float fishing is the preferred method, but they can also be used when you want to cast lures for salmon.
+Rods in the 10-foot to 11-foot range are my preferred all-around rod when float fishing is the preferred method, but they can also be used when casting lures for salmon.
 This length is also a great size for pier and shore casting into the Great Lakes for Ontario Salmon.

-Rods in the 12 to 14-foot range are best for guys that just want to float fish or bottom bounce for Ontario salmon and not for using lures.
+Rods in the 12 to 14-foot range are best for guys who just want to float fish or bottom bounce for Ontario salmon and not for using lures.

 I recommend rods rated between 8lb to 20lb line for Great Lakes salmon because they will have enough backbone to handle big salmon without breaking.